-Developments of the use of the sea geodatabase within the European SHAPE project
+Developments of the use of the sea geodatabase within the European Shape project

-In the period 2011-2014 the General Direction for Environment and for Soil and Coast protection of Emilia-Romagna Region has been coordinating the European SHAPE Project (Shaping an Holistic Approach to Protect the Adriatic Environment) funded by the European Union through the IPAAdriatic 2007-2013 Cross Border Cooperation Programme.
+Starting from June 2011 the General Direction for Environment and for Soil and Coast protection of Emilia-Romagna Region has been coordinating the European Shape Project (Shaping an Holistic Approach to Protect the Adriatic Environment) funded by the European Union through the IPAAdriatic 2007-2013 Cross Border Cooperation Programme.
 SHAPE aims at developing a multi-level and intersectoral "governance" system of the natural resources and the prevention of risks that exceed the conflicts among the uses exercised in the coastal areas and in the Adriatic Sea.